Activities & Lessons

 - Latkes, Latkes, Good to Eat: A Chanukah Story, by Naomi Howland

 - Chanukah Lights Everywhere, by Michael J. Rosen and Melissa Iwai

 - Hershel and the Hanukkah Goblins by Eric A. Kimmel

 4. Hanukkah Acrostic Poems

 Have your students spell out the word Hanukkah.
 This can also be a good time to explain that because this is a Hebrew word and Hebrew has a different alphabet, there are multiple ways to spell Hanukkah in English.
 They may see it sometimes spelled Chanukah, among other transliterations.
 Tell them the basic story of the holiday or have them conduct research on their own.
 Then, they should write a word, phrase, or sentence to describe the holiday using each letter of Hanukkah.
 Tell them to get creative!
-They can decorate their Hanukkah acrostic poem with images of dreidels, menorahs, or Hanukkah foods such as latkes or jelly-filled doughnuts.
+They can decorate their Hanukkah acrostic poem with images of dreidels, menorahs, or Hanukkah foods like latkes.

 1st & 2nd class have been learning all about the celebration of Hanukkah!
 Have a look at their acrostic poems and giant menorah! pic.twitter.com/1iAgJbxf7p— Ashbourne CNS (@AshbourneCNS) December 18, 2019